 Jake uses the medium of films to elicit positive change, giving representation to rarely seen characters and stories and promoting acceptance and understanding.
 All are used as educational tools in universities, schools, prisons and media events internationally.

-Using his platform to give a voice to the trans male community, Jake is now widely considered to be the most visible trans male in the UK.
+Using his platform to give a voice to the trans male community, Jake is now widely considered to be one of the most visible trans men in the UK.
 He has appeared on Lorraine, Sky News, Good Morning Britain, Channel 5 News, ITV News and London Tonight and has written for The Evening Standard, Cosmopolitan, GNI Magazine, BOYZ and Gay Star News.
 In 2014 Jake appeared as the first British man on the cover of FTM Magazine and covers for Attitude Magazine, Diva, GNI, QX, Vanity Hype and LGBT Weekly followed.

 Jake is currently working closely with MisFits Entertainment ('Alleycats'/'McQueen') on feature film ’Lavender' as well as two television drama pilots.
 Recent roles include ‘Colette’ directed by Wash Westmoreland (‘Still Alice’), and ITV’s ‘Butterfly’.